 If you were considering becoming a Costco employee, buckle up because we’ve dug deep with answers to some of the most asked questions.

 P.S.
 Love shopping at Costco?
 We have all the Costco deals you need to see, too!

-This is the top question people wonder about being a Costco employee, and the answer is … yes.
+“Does a Costco employee get a free membership?” is the top question people wonder about being a Costco employee, and the answer is … yes.
 Employees get one free Costco membership for themselves, plus three additional free memberships for others.
 So choose your three wisely.
 If you’re a Costco employee, you’ll get the Executive membership, which gives you 2% cash back on your purchases.
 The free employee memberships are good for one year.

 TIP: We put together a handy guide for everything you need to know about Costco memberships.

 2. But you won’t get any store discounts as a Costco employee.

 Sadly, the freebie train ends at the membership.
 But that doesn’t mean your savings end there.
 Even though the answer to “does Costco take coupons?” is no … you can still save with the Costco Coupon Book, whether you’re an employee or not.

 3. You get special shopping hours as a Costco employee.